wahyurohmann/streamlit-house-price-prediction/README.md

 Through this project, participants gained practical experience in the End-to-end machine learning workflow, from collecting data to deployment.
 This model file create by Kak Ilham to be deployment practice

 This model deploy to streamlit app that connect to github.
-You can access my deployment website via this link below 👇 📎🏠 https://digistar-house-price-prediction.streamlit.app/
+You can access my deployment website via this link 👉 📎🏠 https://digistar-house-price-prediction.streamlit.app/